Reaching the Right Audience with Search

 This refers to elements that improve your website’s technical performance, including page loading times, crawl error codes or indexing issues, schema and original vs. duplicate content.
-Each of these are evaluated by search engines to further assess your site’s quality.
+Each of these are evaluated by search engines to further assess yoursite’s quality.

 This type refers to location-specific SEO that focuses on city, state and regional results.
 While this one isn’t usually considered one of the main three SEO types, we find this to be an important part of building up a business’ presence in their area.
 For example, have you ever searched for “restaurants near me?”
 That’s an example of results served up through local SEO.
-Optimizing your company’s Google My Business page can help show up in these types of searches.
+Optimizing your company’s Google Business Profile page can help show up in these types of searches.

-How Does it Work and Why is it Important?
+How Does it Work and Why is

 Unlike paid digital advertising, SEO helps drive high quality organic traffic to your website.
 When a user searches for a specific term on Google — let’s say they’re looking for “website design services in Houston” — SEO helps determine how far up or down your website shows up in the results.
 In the simplest of terms, the higher up your site ranks, the more likely your customer is to visit it.
 So, what does this look like in practice?
 Let’s take a look at an example.

-SEO in the Wild
+SEO in the Wild.

 Let’s say there’s an outdoor sporting goods sells fishing poles but always refers to them as “rods” and doesn’t include the phrase “fishing pole” anywhere on the site.
 While they may show up on results for “fishing rods,” they could be losing out on thousands of searches for “fishing poles” a month.
-Over time, that that can add up to quite a bit of missed profit.
+Over time, that can add up to quite a bit of missed profit.

+However, it’s important to note that specific keywords are just one piece of the overall SEO puzzle.
 SEO practices are multifaceted and several elements — ranking, site authority, original content, quality resources and keywords — come into play.
 Optimizing your site is an ongoing process as your site evolves, and it requires ongoing maintenance.

 How Can a Marketing Agency Help?

 Feeling like there isn’t possibly enough time to do this on your own?
-Don’t worry!
-An outsourced marketing firm can help.
+Don’t worry — an outsourced marketing firm can help.

 All in all, SEO is a critical aspect of content marketing that should be employed across your website, to ensure that your brand is front-and-center in the minds of your prospective customers.
 If you’re ready to get some SEO help, let us know.
 As a full-service marketing agency, Design At Work has the tools, team and technical know-how to make sure your site is putting its best foot forward.